vinayagapillai/100-days-of-code/r1-log.md

 Enemy can now shoot the player, Added main menu and music. https://github.com/vinayagapillai/circle-x-square
 ### R2D5
 Added multiplayer ability, has a lot of bugs and errors. https://github.com/vinayagapillai/circle-x-square
+### R4D1
+Learning and prototyping a simple multiplayer game